Methi Bateta nu Shaak/ Fenugreek Potato Vegetable

 - Add dhana jiru and chopped methi and mix well.
 Stir fry for a few minutes but gently.
 You don't want to mash the potatoes.

 - Take the pan off the heat and cover it.
 Let the methi wilt a bit.

 - If you want to cook the vegetable ahead, do so but do not cover with a lid when done.
 Re heat before serving.

 - Make sure the potatoes do not get all mashed up.

 - You want the diced potato to become a bit crispy, thus the usage of more oil.

-- Can fry the cubed potatoes if you want the vegetable to be extra crunchy.
-Then follow steps 2 till 9 omitting step 7 and use less oil.
+- Can deep fry or air fry the cubed potatoes if you want the vegetable to be extra crunchy.
+Add the potatoes after adding the spices.
+Mix and immediately add the methi.
+Use less oil.